cfelton/rhea/docs/source/index.rst

 Note::

    This project is in beta mode and under heavy development.
-Not all features described in the documentation are implmented.
+Not all features described in the documentation are implemented.
 The features described in the documentation are in the process of being implemented.
    Many of the modules, interfaces, and functions may change considerably before the first release.